junxit/us-congress-bills-113/metadata.md

 - 2013-11-21 — Placed on the Union Calendar, Calendar No. 194.
 - 2013-11-21 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 113-273.
 - 2013-11-21 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 113-273.
+- 2014-02-03 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2014-02-03 — Considered as unfinished business. (consideration: CR H1526-1527)
+- 2014-02-03 — Considered under suspension of the rules. (consideration: CR H1518-1520)
+- 2014-02-03 — Mrs. Brooks (IN) moved to suspend the rules and pass the bill, as amended.
+- 2014-02-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 391 - 2 (Roll no. 32). (text: CR H1518)
+- 2014-02-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 391 - 2 (Roll no. 32).(text: CR H1518)